smartdevicelink/sdl_evolution/proposals/NNNN-choice-vr-optional.md

 ## Proposed solution

-This proposal is to make the paramter `vrCommands` optional.
+This proposal is to make the parameter `vrCommands` optional.
 This would allow apps to avoid unnecessary vr commands if they want to perform an interaction in manual mode.
 On the other hand it saves a lot of time of grammar computing on the head unit side.

 ### HMI & Mobile API